The New Seven Wonders of the World

-The Great Pyramid of Giza is an amazing feat of engineering and is still one of the most mysterious structures in the world.
+The Great Pyramid of Giza stands as one of the world's greatest engineering feats and remains one of the most mysterious structures ever constructed.

 The Mausoleum of Halicarnassus (Turkey)

-The Mausoleum was one of the Seven Wonders of the Ancient World and remained standing for over 1500 years.
-However, it was finally destroyed by earthquakes in the 12th century CE.
-Today, all that remains are some ruins and fragments of sculptures.
-Nevertheless, the legacy of this magnificent tomb lives on.
+The Mausoleum was one of the Seven Wonders of Ancient World and stood for over 1500 years, becoming one of the Seven Wonders when earthquakes destroyed it in 12th Century CE.
+Today only fragments remain as evidence of its grandeur; yet its legacy lives on.